 The most important part of the trip, “where to stay” was planned by my sister, or rather by the legal conference organization she was attending: Hudson Hotel.
-I knew about the hotel when I was living in Manhattan years ago…knew the hotel as a cool and hip place which I only experienced having a drink with some friends back in those days.
+I knew about the hotel when I was living in Manhattan years ago…knew the hotel as a cool and hip place where I only experienced having a drink with some friends back in those days.
 This time around, I will get to stay at the hotel and experience all the perks as a guest.
-I will introduce the hotel in following blog entries.
-Although I don’t remember too much about the hotel (maybe it has to do with the drinks I had with friends back in those days), when I visited this time around, I realized how great the location of the hotel was; it was near Columbus Circle area where lots of things and activities converge! (especially the many subway lines passing through the area.)
+Although I don’t remember too much about the hotel (maybe it has to do with the number of drinks I had with friends at that time?), when I visited this time around, I realized how great the location of the hotel was; it was near the Columbus Circle area where lots of things and activities converge! (especially the many subway lines passing through the area.)